-Candidates taking CLAT 2015 need to Apply Online for CLAT 2015 Application Forms.
-This year no other mode of submission has been permitted for CLAT 2015 Online Application Forms.
+Candidates taking CLAT 2015 needed to Apply Online for CLAT 2015 Application Forms.
+Last year no other mode of submission had been permitted for CLAT 2015 Online Application Forms

-The CLAT 2015 Online Applications can be made through the official website.
+The CLAT 2015 Online Applications could be made through the official website

-The candidates need to remit the CLAT 2015 Application fees, i.e; Rs.
+The candidates needed to remit the CLAT 2015 Application fees, i.e; Rs.
 4000/- Only for the General Candidates and Rs.
-3500/- Only for the Reserved categories.
+3500/- Only for the Reserved categories

 Stay tuned to law.careers360.com for more news and feature articles on CLAT 2015